bracu-mongoltori/Recuitment_repo/README.md

 # 📁 MT11 Recruitment Task Submissions
 Welcome to the **MT11 recruitment task submission repository**.
 This repository is temporary and will be used only for collecting task submissions from applicants.
+#⚠️ If you encounter any issues or are unsure about anything, please reach out to us so we can assist you.
 ---

 ## 🚀 Submission Guidelines
-Please **follow the instructions below carefully** to ensure your submission is accepted.
+Please follow the instructions below carefully to make sure your submission is accepted.

 ### 1️⃣ Fork this Repository
 Click the `Fork` button in the top-right corner of this page to create a copy of this repository under your own GitHub account.